 Hexagons at Giants’ Causeway, GC5WBX1

 I hope you find this one day intinerary useful if you’re planning a trip to the North Antrim Coast.
+Lonely Planet recently named Belfast and the Causeway Coast as the number one region to visit in 2018.
 Have you visited this area before?
 What was your highlight?
 Let me know in the comments!

 © 2017 | Sarah McLarkey | All Rights Reserved